Event Series Intelligence

 JMS is a great specification, API and architecture for transporting events from one platform to another.
-It doesn't deal with event stream at all but simply with "Message", looking at each event one by one.
+It doesn't deal with event series at all but simply with "Message", looking at each event one by one.
 A JMS MessageSelector suffers from the same limitation and allows filtering messages one by one without considering causality, joins, or even sliding window.
-You'll have to come up with custom development to enable a basic event stream processing capability on top of JMS APIs such as MessageSelector - and it will fall short on scalability.
+You'll have to come up with custom development to enable a basic event series analysis capability on top of JMS APIs such as MessageSelector - and it will fall short on scalability.

 Why not a simple database and some SQL?

-Event streams are infinite sets of data flowing in at real-time speed, and detecting complex situations in real-time is rather incompatible with what a database or data storage technology is designed for: storing data to later query it.
+Event series are finite or infinite sets of event data stored or flowing in at real-time speed, and detecting complex situations is rather incompatible with what a database or data storage technology is designed for: storing data to later query it.
 Esper can be considered precisely the opposite of the database: you don't push the data to later query the data (possibly with expensive polling or complex triggers).
 Instead you express what situation you are looking for (event query) and run the data through at real-time speed.

-Can I use combine real-time event streams and historical data?
+Can I use combine real-time arriving and historical event series with more historical data?

 Absolutely.
-Esper enables you to join streams with classic SQL stores so that you can use enrich output with historical data, or use historical data to further filter stream.
+Esper enables you to join event series with classic SQL stores so that you can use enrich output with historical data, or use historical data to further filter stream.